naranyala/starter-rspack-electron-vue/README.md

 ## Contributing

-Contributions improve the template for everyone:
+Contributions improve this template for the entire community:

-1. Fork the repository
+1. Fork the repository to your account
 2. Create a feature branch: `git checkout -b feature/description`
-3. Commit your changes: `git commit -am 'Add feature'`
+3. Commit your changes with descriptive messages
-4. Push to the branch: `git push origin feature/description`
+4. Push to your branch: `git push origin feature/description`
-5. Submit a pull request
+5. Open a pull request for review

-Please ensure:
+Please ensure all contributions:
-- Code passes type checking
+- Pass type checking without errors
-- Linting rules are satisfied
+- Satisfy linting rules
-- Commit messages are descriptive
+- Include descriptive commit messages
+- Maintain backward compatibility where possible

 ## License

-MIT License - See [LICENSE](LICENSE) for complete details.
+MIT License - See [LICENSE](LICENSE) for complete terms and conditions.

-## Support
+## Support and Community

-For issues, questions, or contributions:
+For technical issues, feature requests, or general questions:

-- Open an issue in the repository
+- Open an issue in the GitHub repository
-- Review existing discussions for solutions
+- Review existing discussions for known solutions
-- Submit pull requests for improvements
+- Submit pull requests with improvements or fixes

 ---

-Built with precision for developers who value performance, maintainability, and clean architecture.
+Built for developers who prioritize performance, maintainability, and clean architecture in their desktop applications.